joseprzmoreno/multilingualheadlines/README.md

 # multilingualheadlines
-Short ad-hoc grammar made with GrammaticalFramework to generate news headlines in 21 languages.
+Short ad-hoc grammar made with GrammaticalFramework to generate news headlines in several languages.